Coronavirus (COVID-19) FAQs

 The Centers for Disease Control and Prevention is a great resource and has the most up-to-date information.

 A: COVID-19 is a disease caused by a virus called SARS-CoV-2.
 Most people with COVID-19 have mild symptoms, but some people can become severely ill.
 Although most people with COVID-19 get better within weeks of illness, some people experience post-COVID-19 conditions that can persist for extended periods of time.
 The virus causing COVID-19 is not the same as the Coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.

 Q. How is COVID-19 treated?

-A: Currently, there is no FDA-approved treatment for COVID-19.
-However, the FDA has granted emergency use authorizations for some medicines to be used for certain patients hospitalized with COVID-19.
+A: Treatments used for COVID-19 should be prescribed by your healthcare provider.
+The FDA has approved one drug to treat COVID-19 and issued emergency use authorizations (EUAs) for some medicines to be used for certain patients infected with COVID-19.